 The Handbook Team is a group of writers, editors, designers, medical reviewers, and fact-checkers who have spent years perfecting the art of testing and reviewing health products and services.

-We’ve spent more than 1,000 hours researching and testing healthy living platforms.
-We’ve interviewed more than 20 registered dieticians, nutritionists, exercise physiologists, and bariatric specialists Bariatric specialists are doctors who work with patients with obesity to help them lose weight and improve their overall health.
-This can include guidance on diet, exercise, and changing behaviors, as well as surgery, in certain cases. about healthy living.
-We keep up-to-date with the latest published research on weight loss, chronic disease management, mental wellness, exercise, and longevity.
-We’ve also surveyed 600 people who’ve participated in weight loss programs, led focus groups, and read hundreds of user reviews.
+We’ve spent more than 1,500 hours researching healthy living platforms.
+We’ve interviewed more than 20 registered dieticians, nutritionists, exercise physiologists, and bariatric specialists about healthy living.
+We keep up-to-date with the latest published research on nutrition, weight loss, chronic disease management, mental wellness, exercise, and longevity.
+We’ve surveyed 600 people who’ve participated in weight loss programs, led focus groups, and read hundreds of user reviews.
+We’ve also surveyed 600 people who’ve used a meal delivery service and prepared more than 200 meals from different brands.

-After considering more than 70 different diets and 20 healthy living platforms, we mystery shopped 15 of them to learn more about the signup process and customer service, and then personally tested six programs for two weeks to find out what they’re really like for users.
+After considering more than 70 different diets and 20 healthy living platforms, we mystery shopped 15 of them to learn more about the signup process and customer service, and then personally tested nine programs for two weeks to find out what they’re really like for users.
+We also tested 26 of the most popular meal delivery services for one week each.

 What goes into our review process?